-Evaluation of Shorebird Nesting Use of Restored Beach Habitat
+Evaluation of SHOREBIRD NESTING Use of Restored Beach Habitat

-Project Status
+PROJECT STATUS

+Project Year: 2015-2016 Complete Status:

+Category: Migratory Bird

+Location: Caminada Headland,

+Port Fourchon, LA

-Project Year: 2016-PresentStatus: OngoingCategory: Migratory BirdLocation: Caminada Headland, Port FourchonProject Partners: Coastal Protection and RestorationAuthority, Greater Lafourche Port Commission, WisnerLand Trust
+Project Partners: Coastal Protection and Restoration Authority,

-Background and Problem Addressed:
+U.S. Fish and Wildlife Service,

+LA Department of Wildlife and Fisheries

+BACKGROUND AND PROBLEM ADDRESSED

 Louisiana's barrier shoreline serves an important societal function through the protection of coastal communities and infrastructure by absorbing storm energy, but also provides critical habitat for numerous species of wildlife.
-Millions of birds utilize these habitats each year either as a stopping grounds to refuel on long migratory journeys, or to breed and raise their young.
+Millions of birds utilize these habitats each year either as a stopping ground to refuel on long migratory journeys, or to nest and raise their young.

 The Caminada Headland in southeast Louisiana was identified as essential habitat due to its role in the preservation and protection of gulf shoreline, inland wetlands and bays, as well as a significant and unique foraging and nesting area for threatened and endangered bird species.

 Surveys conducted by BTNEP since 2005 have documented extensive breeding bird use along the Caminada Headland by Wilson's Plover (Charadrius wilsonia) and Least Tern (Sternula antillarum).
 The Wilson's Plover has been identified by the Gulf Coast Joint Venture as a priority bird for conservation management and by the U.S. Shorebird Conservation Plan as a species of high concern.
 The Least Tern is considered endangered in many parts of its range and is facing population decline due to lack of available nesting habitat.

 Over the last several decades, the Caminada Headland has experienced significant shoreline erosion and land loss due to anthropogenic impacts, storm over-wash, saltwater intrusion, wind and wave induced erosion, sea level rise, and subsidence.
 This reduces the availability of prime foraging and nesting habitat for shorebirds.

 To combat this issue, Louisiana and the federal government have developed funding streams meant to help restore these important habitats.
-One such endeavor, The Caminada Headland Beach and Dune Restoration Project (BA-45), was designed by Coastal Protection and Restoration Act (CPRA) to protect and preserve the structural integrity of the barrier shoreline and to restore hydrologic conditions, ecosystem processes, and habitats.
+One such endeavor, The Caminada Headland Beach and Dune Restoration Project (BA-45), was designed by Coastal Protection and Restoration Authority (CPRA) to protect and preserve the structural integrity of the barrier shoreline and to restore hydrologic conditions, ecosystem processes, and habitats.
 The project restored approximately 6 miles of shoreline beach along the Caminada Headland through dredging and pumping sand from an offshore location to the new beach.
-CPRA and BTNEP are in the process of evaluating the impacts of the restoration from the construction phase to the long-term effects of the completed project on the foraging and breeding ecology of shorebirds.

-Evaluation of Shorebird Nesting LARATARIA-TERREBONNE MATIONAL ESTUARY PROGRAM Lise of Restored Beach Habitat

-Project Description: